 By the time of Respect's launching, the use of pictorial narrative for social activist ends had already entered a new and unprecedented phase.
 'Case Studies', Pavel Shevelev's courtroom sketches from the 2005 trial of oligarch Mikhail Khodorkovsky, and projects such as 'Drawing the Court' (Risuem Sud), many of them internet-based, made such material much more prominent in Russian visual culture.
-The 2011 publication of Forbid-den Art by Viktoria Lomasko and Anton Nikolaev (based in part on material which had appeared on their blog and other outlets) demonstrated the viability - and in the right hands, virtuosity - of a long-form approach to such subject matter.
+The 2011 publication of Forbidden Art by Viktoria Lomasko and Anton Nikolaev (based in part on material which had appeared on their blog and other outlets) demonstrated the viability - and in the right hands, virtuosity - of a long-form approach to such subject matter.

 The text, mostly written by Nikolaev, and drawings, by Lomasko, recount the 2008-2010 trial of curator Andrei Erofeev and director Yuriy Samodurov under Article 282 for inciting religious discord in their 2006 'Forbidden Art' exhibition at Moscow's Sakharov Museum and Community Centre.
 The images and text cover the court proceedings (farcical enough) as well as the circus atmosphere outside the courtroom, with academics, religious zealots, protesters, performance artists and ultra-nationalists weighing in.
-'Forbidden Art' fuses courtroom sketches, journalism, diary, surrealism, prose and comics for a remarkable act of reporting, witness and polemic.
-'This is not just sketches [...] but a whole comics reportage', said Lomasko. '[It is] as it were a unique "documentary film" about the trial' (quoted in Frimmel, 2011).